microsoft/rushstack.io-website/pages/api/node-core-library.text.md

 |  [padStart(s, minimumLength, paddingCharacter)](./node-core-library.text.padstart.md) | <code>static</code> | Append characters to the start of a string to ensure the result has a minimum length. |
 |  [replaceAll(input, searchValue, replaceValue)](./node-core-library.text.replaceall.md) | <code>static</code> | Returns the same thing as targetString.replace(searchValue, replaceValue), except that all matches are replaced, rather than just the first match. |
 |  [truncateWithEllipsis(s, maximumLength)](./node-core-library.text.truncatewithellipsis.md) | <code>static</code> | If the string is longer than maximumLength characters, truncate it to that length using "..." to indicate the truncation. |

-## Remarks

-The utilities provided by this class are intended to be simple, small, and very broadly applicable.